codetilldrop/pavlova/README.md

 # pavlova
 The pavlova library allows you to generate custom images using pixel arrays without fear of corrupted files.
-Pavlova supports a variety of formats, namely:
+Pavlova currently supports a small selection of image formats, namely:

-+ .jpeg/jpg
-+ .png
 + .bmp

+In future, a larger library of formats may be supported, including:
++ .jpg/jpeg
 + .gif
 + .tiff
 + .ico

----
+Current version: *0.0.1*

 ## Installation
 1. Run `npm i pavlova` in the shell to install the module.
 2. Add the following to your .js file to use the module.